 The physical working environment can also be adjusted, as this may create barriers for those who are neurodivergent – particularly if they have acute sensory sensitivity.
 The CIPD suggests that office lighting is neutral or natural; neurodivergent individuals have a quieter area to work or are permitted to work with headphones on; and that equipment has clear operating instructions.
 Generally, awareness training and advocacy at senior levels is also key to ensuring a comfortable workplace for all.

-So how can behaviour-based assessments empower employers to embrace neurodiversity?
+So how can psychometric assessments empower employers to embrace neurodiversity?
 Research suggests that behaviour-based assessments may be advantageous compared to traditional, self-report measures for neurodiverse individuals.
 The benefits include higher motivation and engagement, reduced stress levels and increased self-efficacy – an individual’s belief in their ability to achieve goals.
 One study demonstrated that neurodiverse individuals exhibited higher motivation and concentration, and hence performed better on a gamified version of a working memory task than the traditional version.
-Our behaviour-based assessments measure constructs beyond working memory (such as altruism, innovation potential and sociability) which are often strengths among neurodiverse individuals, according to Dr Armstrong.
+Our behaviour-based psychometric assessments measure constructs beyond working memory (such as altruism, innovation potential and sociability) which are often strengths among neurodiverse individuals, according to Dr Armstrong.

 How does Arctic Shores Embrace Neurodiversity?